null

 The Recipe

 Add sparkling wine, passion fruit liqueur and club soda to a glass with ice.
 Stir to combine.
 Mix in passion fruit pulp if desired.
-Garnish with a lemon wheel and rosemary sprig
+Garnish with a lemon wheel and rosemary sprig.

 Summertime Spritzer